-Abigail swayed slightly in the tree, The ground seemed a very long way away, how was she going to get down.
+Stuck between two branches, Abigail swayed slightly.
+The ground seemed a very long way away, how was she going to get down.
 She licked her lips.
 Patrick had disappeared.

-A long stick appeared in front of her face.
-It waved back and forth then poked her hard on her nose.
+A long stick suddenly appeared in front of her face.
+It waved back and forth and then poked her hard on her nose.
 ‘Owww!’

-‘Sorry,’ shouted Patrick, ‘we’re on a box I can’t get any higher, can you grab hold of it.
+‘Sorry,’ shouted Patrick, ‘we’re on a box I can’t get any higher, can you grab hold of the stick?’

 ‘No,’ said Abigail crossly, ‘I can’t.’
 With her free paw she pushed the leaves out of her face, perhaps if she could reach that branch just there… Leaning out a little bit further she stretched out as far as she could.
 Almost..
 With a sudden snapping of twigs and a rush of leaves Abigail’s paws slipped.
 ‘I’m flying again!’ she shouted, ‘look out!’
 With a whoosh and a thump, she came to a sudden stop.

 Opening her eyes she looked up at the blue sky.
-She was back on the ground, and it hadn’t hurt much at all, perhaps it hadn’t been so high.
+She was back on the ground, and it hadn’t hurt a bit, perhaps she hadn’t been so high up after all.

 ‘Owwww,’ said Grigs, ‘get gr’offf.’

 Abigail looked down, she was laying on something soft.
-Sticking out beneath her was a stripey tail.
+Sticking out beneath her was a stripy tail.
 She prodded it with her paw.
 ‘Grigs?’
 Reaching out with her other paw she felt something soft and furry on that side too.

 ‘Get gr’off me now!’

-Abigail stood up.
-Beneath her the tiger clambered to his paws, swaying slightly.
-Shaking out his tail he sighed.
-‘You’re very lucky I was there,’ he took a unsteady step forward, ‘but do try not to do that again.’
+Grigs clambered to his paws, swaying slightly.
+Shaking out his tail he wheezed loudly.
+‘Yes, it was very lucky I was there,’ he took a unsteady step forward, ‘but don’t do that again.’
 With his head held high he stalked off.
+Abigail giggled.